taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 ## Setting Up Webpack and Babel

-This isn't a comprehensive guide around Webpack and Babel, so I won't be going into too much depth about these tools but the configuration will be enough to get started with a simple application.
-However, I will be highlighting the important parts that are related to what makes them work with our Phoenix application.
+This isn't a comprehensive guide around Webpack and Babel so I won't be going into too much detail about configuring these tools, but I will be highlighting the important parts that are related to what makes them work with our Phoenix application.

 In order for us to start using Webpack and Babel, we need to install the required dependencies from npm.